OpenTranslationBible/open-bible/en-GB/59.James/md/james-04.md

 ## James 4:8

-Draw near to God and He will draw near to you.
+Draw close to God, and He will draw close to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.

 ## James 4:9